Going On A Lion Hunt

 “Hunting only non-pride and non-adolescent male lions should be the goal of every responsible hunter and organization with a vested interest in conserving lion populations,” DSC Executive Director Ben Carter said.
 “We’re encouraged by the broad outpouring of support that we’ve received since announcing the new DSC position just one week ago.”

 Supporters are pledging to incorporate the DSC definition into their business and personal practices.
-To date, the growing list of supporters includes Outdoor Channel’s Jim Shockey and Ivan Carter and a long list of safari outfitters, and DSC officials expect more pledges of support in coming days.
+To date, the growing list of supporters includes Outdoor Channel’s Jim Shockey and a long list of safari outfitters, and DSC officials expect more pledges of support in coming days.

 To further encourage selective hunting, DSC adopted a new club policy: “No DSC member will be eligible for any DSC recognition or trophy award unless the member’s lion trophy submission is a fully mature lion as determined in the sole discretion of the DSC awards committee.”